caffeinemonster/LinkStats/README.md

 -Built in browser for previewing pages
 -Options to launch the system default browser
 -Get domain/urls ip
+-Download URL/File
 -View url source code
 -Get url page title
 -Treeview display of links/domain/stats
 -And many more

-supports 1000+ file extension types by default also every country code top level domain and all top level domains
+supports 1300+ file extension types by default also every country code top level domain and all top level domains

 suggesting some more features?